tgupta10/VSD_HDP/README.md

 <details>
  <summary> Objectives </summary>
-To synthesize and analyise heirarchical and flatten netlist for module "multiple_modules"
+To synthesize and analyise heirarchical and flatten netlist for module "multiple_modules".

-To synthesize sub module "sub_module1" from module "multiple_modules"
+To synthesize sub module "sub_module1" from module "multiple_modules".

+To analyse different coding styles if DFF by simulating and synthesizing.

+To analyse special cases of mux2 and mux8 designs by optimizing their synthesis.
 </details>
 <details>
  <summary> Reference codes </summary>